Do you ever find yourself washing your car and begin to get annoyed by the dirt that sticks to the car?

 Just like any other snow foam, Q2M Foam is designed to be used with a pressure washer for best results.
 Yes, you can use a garden hose or pump sprayer but the results will vary massively.

 At a 1:5 ratio, Q2M Foam has great cleaning power.
-You’re not always going to use this ratio though, you should adjust it based on the level of contamination on your car.
+You’re not always going to use this ratio though.
+You should always adjust ratios based on the level of contamination on your car.

-Admittedly this isn’t the thickest snow foam on the market but it does offer great cleaning power, protects your paint, and lubricates the car a lot!
+Admittedly this isn’t the thickest snow foam on the market but it does offer great cleaning power.

 If you’re in the market for a premium experience, it doesn’t get much better than this.